iris-lh/zMagic/notes/bugs.md

 Currently the only workarounds I can think of are to either remove the levitation effect and have Eagle Eye root the caster in place, or to use a upward levitation effect (amplifier 0) and deal with the annoyances that creates.

 Neither workaround is really ideal.

+Unfortunately, there does not appear to be any help on the way from Mojang for this one.